Interpersonal Psychotherapy in NYC

 What Is Interpersonal Psychotherapy?

-Interpersonal psychotherapy (IPT) is a form of psychotherapy that aims to relieve symptoms of depression and other mood disorders by identifying and overcoming relational issues, improving clients’ relationships with those around them.
+Interpersonal psychotherapy (IPT) is a form of psychotherapy that aims to relieve symptoms of depression and other mood disorders by identifying and overcoming relational issues while improving clients’ relationships with those around them.
 Highly studied and useful for both adults and adolescents, IPT is a time-limited therapy that aims to strengthen clients’ social support system while also empowering clients to adjust to difficulties they may face in relationships in consistent and healthy ways.

 Two businesswomen talking on couch in office